BrandonDusseau/np2-wallboard/README.md

 Sample configuration:
 ```
-username=your_email_or_true_alias
+username="your_email_or_true_alias"
-password=your_password
+password="your_password"
 ```

 ### Running in Docker ###
 A sample Dockerfile and docker-compose file are provided in the source code if you desire to run the application from Docker.
 The provided configurations assume a compiled version of the application is located in a `build` directory relative to where Docker is running.

 If running from source rather than a pre-compiled release, make sure to follow the instructions in _Building From Source_ before starting the Docker container.

 ### Building From Source ###
 These steps are only necessary if building the application from source.
 If you are using a release package as suggested in _Usage_, you should ignore this section.

 1. Install nodejs (tested on version 13.x)
 2. Install gulp-cli: `npm install --global gulp-cli`